This article is supported by the Southern Minnesota Tourism Association.

 2. Get a taste of homegrown apples

-Learn how to make apple butter the old-fashioned way at Apple Butter Day at Historic Forestville in southeastern Minnesota.
+Learn how to make apple butter the old-fashioned way at Historic Forestville in southeastern Minnesota.
 This daylong event begins with boiling cider and apples in a 20-gallon copper pot and ends with sweet, tasty homemade apple butter.
 Guests can help stir the butter until it turns golden and adheres to the plate, marking the moment when it’s ready for sampling.

 The Smaczne Jablka Festival (which means "tasty apple” in Polish) is celebrated annually in Winona every October.
 Hosted by the Polish Cultural Institute & Museum of Winona, the festival features Polish food, exhibits, multiple music venues, pumpkin decorating, sidewalk art, apple squeezing, a farmers market, Polish sheepdogs, homemade baked goods and more.
 The museum is open to the public with free admission during the event.